guiferviz/cheesebytes/notes/Cheese Bytes/Cave/My Own Logic Circuit Simulator.md

 # Simulation Modes

 In this library, the logical design, the visual layout, and the simulation engine are completely independent.
-The `Circuit` class defines only the logical behavior of the circuit; how that behavior is actually simulated is the job of the simulator.
+The `Component` class defines only the logical behavior of the component; how that behavior is actually simulated is the job of the simulator.

 This separation makes it easy to implement different simulation strategies, such
 as: